nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Redoing a command : `redo`

-_This command allows you to redo your command, restoring ConnectCare application to its previous state._
+_This command allows you to redo your command, reversing any changes that were previously undone._

 Format: `redo`